Relational Agency

 If you deal with someone contrary to the boundaries you’ve established for your life, you’re effectively walking away from your relationship with yourself and your trust in your faith.
 The bible says: “Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
 But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do” (James 1:23-25).
 Let’s apply this…your trust in your faith is based on the word of God about you and for you.
 It’s your truth and the foundation for your boundaries.

 A relationship with anybody — or the behavior that we tolerate or allow in our life, effectively tells us whether we’ve looked into the mirror of our truth and remembered who and Whose we are or, forgetting who and Whose we are, we’ve walked away from our truth.
-Relational agency honors who our truth says we are and refuses to walk away from that truth to be in a relationship with anybody — or to accept thoughts or beliefs from yourself about your self that contradict the truth.
+Relational agency honors who our truth says we are and refuses to walk away from that truth to be in a relationship with anybody — We are God dependent, not people dependent.

 Despite the fact that the bible gives us relationship boundaries for intimate partners (Ephesians 5:21-33; 1 Peter 3:7; Colossians 3:19), parents (Ephesians 6:4), and anybody in our life (Matthew 7:6; Titus 3:10-11; 2 Timothy 3:1-5), we’re not conditioned to trust our faith over our feelings when it comes to close relationships in our life.
 Relational agency has to be aligned with our spiritual agency and our emotional agency to confidently apply boundaries to any and all relationships.
-Based on Jesus’ example, relationship is not based on DNA or titles, relationship is based on love, honor and respect, reciprocated, that reflects the relationship we have with ourselves and our truth — trust in faith.
+Based on Jesus’ example, relationship is not based on DNA or titles, relationship is based on behavior that honors, respects and reciprocates love, and reflects the relationship we have with ourselves and our truth.
 That lays the foundation for how we treat others and how we expect to be treated.
-It also gives us the assurance that no relationship is worth walking away from our truth for.
+It also gives us the assurance that no relationship is worth walking away from our truth.
 Relational agency embraces the truth that unconditional love does not mean unconditional tolerance.
 Tolerance is not love, it’s accepting the unacceptable…and a relationship that agrees with your relational agency does not force or require toleration of unacceptable behavior.
 And when a relationship reaches a point or stage that tolerating the unacceptable is required, that’s not love.

 Patrick